 Holy Motors is a French film directed by Leos Carax; it competed for the Palme d’Or at the 2012 Cannes Film Festival.
 In its quaint particularity it approaches themes like sex, modern life, libertinism and aesthetics, completely justifying the aforementioned honour.
 It opens wih a shot of people in the theater watching a film, suggesting that film-watching experience is a dreamlike state.
-The film follows a day in the life of Monsieur Oscar who is, as we can tell, a businessman who performs various tasks during the night (aiming to escape his stressful life lacking meaning).
+The film follows a day in the life of Monsieur Oscar who is, as we can tell, a businessman who performs during the night (aiming to escape his stressful life lacking meaning).

 When Richard Wagner was composing and writing the libretto for Tristan und Isolde, he was deeply influenced by Arthur Schopenhauer’s metaphysics and his vision of the world as Will (irrational, mindless, aimless), beneath the world as we perceive it (representation).
 Tristan and Isolde, during the second act, are together during the night (world as Will) and must be apart during the day because Isolde is promised to King Marke (world as representation).

 The same can be applied to Holy Motors.
 During the night, Oscar lives as he truly is, he follows his primordial instincts, and during the day he is a successful businessman.
 It is true that the graveyard scene and the one with a model happen during the day, but we must keep in mind that Oscar is masked.
 It is an another argument that can be interpreted by means of Schopenhauer’s metaphysics which implies that the world is our representation.